Adan-Perez/react-devil-trigger/README.md

 A stylish collection of React components with dynamic features and special effects, inspired by the fast-paced action of Devil May Cry.

-## 🆕 What's New in v0.4.0
+## 🆕 What's New in v0.5.0

-- **Size Variants**: Choose from 4 different sizes (sm, md, lg, xl) to fit your design
-- **Center Positioning**: New position options for top-center and bottom-center
-- **Enhanced Contrast**: Improved contrast across all character themes for better accessibility
-- **Advanced Positioning**: Better handling of minimized state in all positions
+- **Enhanced Progress Bars**: Fluid animations and energy effects for all progress bar variants
+- **Improved Visual Effects**: Dynamic glow effects, particle animations, and depth layers
+- **Technical Improvements**: Better performance and smoother animations

 ## Installation